dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 They aren't cherry picked.
 They aren't randomly picked, or picked to make you buy a new device.
 They are the exact generations that first introduced support for virtualization based security, and only the manufacturers are to blame for not listening to Microsoft for a decade.

 **Just stay on Windows 10** - you are really not missing out on much, and you'll still have a perfectly fine, stable & supported OS for years to come.
-And who knows, maybe by 2025 you'll have enough for a shiny new device.
+And who knows, maybe by 2025 (the year Windows 10 reaches the end of its life) you'll have enough for a shiny new device.

 But I suppose it's easier to scream at Microsoft than seeing the bigger picture.